 Take on and Transform

 This is where a specialist Avaya Partner can use the Take On and Transform process to drive change.
-By taking on the support and management of the Avaya system the Avaya Partner can kick off a review of how the assets are being used and then deliver a change program.
+By taking on the support and management of the Avaya system, the Avaya Partner can kick off a review of how the assets are being used and then deliver a change program.

 This program typically will involve:

-- removing unused or under provisioned assets (and their associated costs);
+- removing unused or under-provisioned assets (and their associated costs);

-- upgrading the software and moving it to more cost-effective servers or into the cloud;
+- upgrading the software and moving it to more cost-effective servers or into the Cloud;

 - rationalising the connections to the PSTN by removing redundant phone lines in local branches where these have been over-provisioning to handle legacy failure scenarios;

 - moving from expensive local ISDN breakout to centralised SIP trunking to generate cost savings as the local PSTN connections can be removed altogether with the telephony delivered over the branch WAN.
-And a review of this process often finds phone lines that haven’t been used for years but continued to be billed for.
+Also, a review of this process often finds phone lines that haven’t been used for years but continued to be billed for.

 Future-proofing the communications strategy